 A warm welcome to all visitors to our school’s website.
 Along with the practical functionality in providing information on calendars, policies and such like, we hope this can also be a place where you garner a sense of what life in St Mary’s Diocesan School is like for our community- which is over 800 strong -on a daily basis.

-St Marys is a Diocesan School under the patronage of the Bishop of Meath, the Most Reverend Michael Smith.
+St Marys is a Diocesan School under the patronage of the Bishop of Meath, the Most Reverend Thomas Deenihan.
 St Marys has a proud tradition in the town of Drogheda for the education of young men from the town and its surrounding hinterland for the past five decades.
-We are proud to celebrate our 50th Anniversary with the launch of this new website and mobile App bringing the tradition of teaching and learning excellence into the 21st Century.
+We are proud to celebrate our 55th year in Drogheda continuing to bring the tradition of teaching and learning excellence into the 21st Century.